Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: SIR/SEIR-like models with a diffusion-based transmission rate

 \section{SIR/SEIR-like models with a diffusion-based transmission rate}

 Using the ideas in \cite{Dureau2013}, we provide stochastic ordinary differential equations (SODEs) for SE$_M$I$_K$R and SI$_K$R models, where $\log\beta(t)$ is governed by a diffusion process.
-An additional parameter $\beta_0$ to model the initial transmission rate is introduced.
+An additional parameter $\beta_0$ to model the initial transmission rate and $\sigma$ to model the smoothness of the diffusion process are introduced.

 In this setting, the SE$_M$I$_K$R equations become

 with initial conditions: